dwqs/vue-mobx/README.md

 Mobx binding for Vue.

-> Only supports Vuejs 2.x current.
+> Only supports Vuejs 2.x & Mobx 2.2.x or higher.

 ## Installation
 Install the pkg with npm: